 Our bodies react to the distractions, worries and cares that we bring into the retreat.
 We feel tense.
 We can feel things that we carry in our gut.
 As Judith MacNutt says: “We carry our issues in our tissues.”
 The Welcoming Prayer includes attending to our bodies and what we are feeling.

 I am using the term soul to include our mind, will and emotions.
 The Welcoming Prayer is a way to let go of the racing thoughts, the stubborn will and the raging emotions within.
 And it is a way to welcome Jesus into our minds, will and emotions.

 Our spirits are where communion with God takes place.
 Jesus said that those who worship God must worship Him in “spirit and in truth.2 Some have called our spirit, the Holy of Holies in our bodies.
 The place where God’s Spirit dwells.
 Paul said that Christians are “one spirit with Him.
 3 The Welcoming Prayer is a means of acknowledging and welcoming that indwelling of God’s Holy Spirit into our spirit.

 Is the Welcoming Prayer an Ancient Christian Practice?

-During a retreat, if you experience distractions or negative thoughts, these simple steps will provide a framework for you to attend to it, to accept it, release it and most importantly move on.
+During your time alone with God, if you experience distractions or negative thoughts, these simple steps will provide a framework for you to attend to it, to accept it, release it and most importantly move on.
 The steps are quite simple6 There are three phases to the Welcoming Prayer.
 You might go directly from one to the next in a single, relatively formulaic prayer sequence.
 Or you might find yourself staying with one step as Jesus does His interior work.
 Using Cynthia Bourgeault’s labels, the three steps are:

 - Focus and sink in.